 Sales Reps: 4 topics architects ask about for your next presentation

-Whether your hosting a lunch-and-learn for your clients or giving a presentation to prospective customers, we’ve put together resources to help.
+Whether you’re hosting a lunch-and-learn for your clients or giving a presentation to prospective customers, we’ve put together resources to help.

 The “Goldilocks” zone of lighting that’s “just right” can be a tricky spot to land in when designing a space.
 Amerlux has been serving the architect community for decades and over the years, architects have consistently posed questions about how to light a room adequately and comfortably.